tokio-rs/rdbc/README.md

 This is filling a different need.
 I love the [Diesel](https://diesel.rs/) approach for building applications but if you are building a generic SQL tool, a business intelligence tool, or a distributed query engine, there is a need to connect to different databases and execute arbitrary SQL.
 This is where we need a standard API and available drivers.

-# Connection Trait
+# RDBC API

 Currently there are just two simple traits representing `Connection` and `ResultSet`.
-Later, there will be a `Driver` trait as well.
+Later, there will be a `Driver` trait as well as traits for retrieving database and result set meta-data.

 Note that the design is currently purposely not idiomatic Rust and is modelled after ODBC and JDBC.
 These traits can be wrapped by idiomatic Rust code and there will be features added to RDBC to facilitate that.